 Docker and Jenkins [as Code] - Dr. Oleg Nenashev

 The Configuration as Code plugin is a new milestone which enables managing Jenkins configurations via YAML.
 Together with Docker, this plugin offers many ways to produce ready-to-fly Jenkins images for any environments.
-In my talk, I will describe official master and agent images offered by the Jenkins project.
+In my talk, I will describe official controller and agent images offered by the Jenkins project.
 What’s inside them?
 How do you configure images with JCasC and Groovy hooks?
 How do you use these approaches together?
 And, finally, how do you simplify packaging of custom Jenkins images and define the entire system [as code]?

 Can Jenkins be the Engine of Mobile DevOps? - Shashikant Jagtap